-13. RESTORING SERVICES TO QUALIFIED HOUSEHOLDS
+12. RESTORING SERVICES TO QUALIFIED HOUSEHOLDS

 If an application is approved, services will be restored free of charge.
-If services are to be suspended thereafter in terms of the approved credit control and debt collection policy, the approved tariff will be applicable on the account including arrears.
+If services are to be suspended thereafter in terms of the approved credit control and debt collection policy, the approved tariff may be applicable on the account including arrears.
+All measures should be taken to assist indigent households when their services have been restricted.

-14. SERVICES IN EXTENT TO AVAILABLE FUNDING
+13. SERVICES IN EXTENT TO AVAILABLE FUNDING